volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_tgw_site.md

       }
     }

-    // One of the arguments from this list "aws_cred assisted" must be set assisted      = true
+    // One of the arguments from this list "assisted aws_cred" must be set

+    aws_cred {
+      name      = "test1"
+      namespace = "staging"
+      tenant    = "acmecorp"
+    }
     disk_size     = "80"
     instance_type = "a1.xlarge"